musiquethedev/Pokemon_Project/README.md

 Here are the models:
 * Logistic Regression: Baseline for prediction.
 Ended up scoring surprisingly well.
 * Decision Tree: A typical tree-based model.
-It served as a baseline for the other tree-based models
+It served as a baseline for the other tree-based models.
 * Gaussian Naive Bayes: A simple mathematical model.
 Because GNB assumes independent features, I was not confident in its predictive power for this problem.
 * K Nearest Neighbors: I thought that a good predictor of a pokemon's viability could be other pokemon similar to it.
-Interestingly, the KNN model improved significantly with standard scaling as opposed to minmax scaling
+Interestingly, the KNN model improved significantly with standard scaling as opposed to minmax scaling.
-* Support Vector Machine: I tried an SVM, but I was skeptical that it could work because in the EDA, it was evident that a lot of unviable pokemon are similar to viable pokemon stat-wise
+* Support Vector Machine: I tried an SVM, but I was skeptical that it could work because in the EDA, it was evident that a lot of unviable pokemon are similar to viable pokemon stat-wise.
 * Gradient-Boosted Tree (from sklearn): Because of the success of the Decision Tree and the Random Forest, I added in a simple Gradient-Boosted Tree, since they're typically powerful right out of the box.

-Before tuning, here are the f1 scores of the models (f1 is a measure of the harmonic mean of Precision and Recall, and ranges from 0 to 1) (f1 scores change slightly with each evaluation):
+Before tuning, here are the f1 scores of the models (f1 is a measure of the harmonic mean of Precision and Recall that ranges from 0 to 1.
+They also change slightly with each evaluation):
 * Logistic Regression: 0.643
 * Decision Tree: 0.632
 * Naive Bayes: 0.571